-Australian sexy man aficionado Chris Hemsworth is probably best known for his role as Thor in the expansive Marvel universe, but what does one need to do to be considered for such a legendary and godly role, besides getting into Thor-like shape and having the right heritage?
-Acting chops.
-Believe it or not, Hemsworth has played in an array of roles from comedy to thriller all the way to drama and of course some more sci-fi.
-There are more films on Hemsworth’s filmography than most would expect, and not even all of them are included in this list.
-However, given that his most prevalent role is as Thor and that accounts for a whopping 7 out of 25 movie roles, I’ve decided to rank his top performances that don’t include the hammer swinging, emotion-bottling demigod.
-Despite these films ranging from sub-par to great in quality, the rankings will be based on Hemsworth’s performance alone.
+Hemsworth has acted in an array of roles, from comedy to thriller all the way to drama and, of course, more sci-fi.
+His filmography features more roles than most would expect, and not even all of them are included in this list.
+However, given that his most prevalent character is Thor, and that accounts for a whopping seven out of 25 movie roles, I’ve decided to rank his top performances that don’t include the hammer swinging, emotion-bottling demigod.
+These movies overall range from subpar to great, but the rankings are based on Hemsworth’s performances alone.

-Overall a pretty awesome war movie, 12 Strong is not exactly Hemsworth’s best role.
-Based on a true yet pretty unbelievable story, 12 special forces operatives are the first retaliation to the 9/11 terrorist attack.
-Obligated to join forces with the Northern Alliances of Afghanistan, they initiate an unlikely and outnumbered assault to destabilize the Taliban’s power center in Mazar-i-Sharif.
-Chris’s representation of Captain Mitch Nelson is noble and brave — as it should be — but it didn’t seem like a role where Hemsworth could truly shine, not to mention the inconsistency of his accent for the role.
-Keeping up the image, his macho manliness is evident as ever in this role, it just didn’t quite sell or convince.
-In the end, I don’t blame Chris as much as I do the lazily constructed backstory and writing surrounding the main plot, but he could have given the character more depth in the few emotional scenes provided.
+A pretty awesome war movie overall, 12 Strong is not exactly Hemsworth’s best role.
+Based on a true yet pretty unbelievable story, 12 special forces operatives are the first U.S. retaliation after the September 11, 2001, terrorist attacks.
+Obligated to join forces with the Northern Alliance of Afghanistan, the 12 initiate an unlikely and outnumbered assault to destabilize the Taliban’s power center in Mazar-i-Sharif.
+Hemsworth’s portrayal of Capt.
+Mitch Nelson is noble and brave — as it should be — but it didn’t seem like a role in which Hemsworth could truly shine.
+His accent also is inconsistent in this role.
+But his macho manliness is apparent as ever — it just doesn’t quite convince.
+In the end, I don’t blame Hemsworth as much as I do the lazily constructed backstory and writing surrounding the main plot, but he could have given the character more depth in the few emotional scenes provided.

 Director: Nicolai Fuglsig